 Frequently Asked Questions (FAQ):

 · Cups/drink ware (includes red solo cups-rigid polystyrene)

 · Lid Plugs

 Why is plastic a problem?

 - Straws and utensils are in the top ten most commonly found pieces of trash during beach cleanups (Source)

-- By 2050, there will be more plastic in the ocean than fish (by weight) (Source)
+- By 2050, in a business a usual scenario, there is expected to be more plastic in the ocean than fish (by weight)